mpirvu/TechXchange2003/README.md

 Then follow the instructions below.

 1. Find the IP of the current machine with `ifconfig`.
-It should be something like "10.xxx.xxx.xxx".
+It should be something like `10.xxx.xxx.xxx` or `192.xxx.xxx.x`.
    Then use the `./searchReplaceIPAddress.sh` script to change all "9.46.81.11" addresses from bash scripts to the IP of the current machine.
    Use the following command to do this (after replacing xxx.xxx.xxx.xxx with the IP of the current machine)
    ```